OJ17/things-I-learned-wiki/docs/distraction/Cryptocurrency/cryptocurrency.md

 ```

 I think having been in the market a long time that for most people it's probably better to play it safe and keep the
 majority of your holdings in Bitcoin and Ethereum.
-Personally I don't like Bitcoin becuse if it's ridiculous energy usage
+Personally I don't like Bitcoin because of its ridiculous energy usage,
 so I haven't bought any myself.

 More risky coins that have huge communities or ecosystems that will probably still be around: